stephen-rowan/Cardano-ADA-Reference/Articles/README.md

 [Cardano’s Extended UTXO accounting model – built to support multi-assets and smart contracts (part 2)](https://iohk.io/en/blog/posts/2021/03/12/cardanos-extended-utxo-accounting-model-part-2/) -  Fernando Sanchez

 > In the second part of our blog on Cardano’s EUTXO accounting model, we take a more technical look at transaction components, the UTXO set, and delve deeper into the rationale for Cardano’s EUTXO model
+>
+> **Note**: These articles are a good overview of UTXO accounting models - but I was left wanting to know more detail about Cardano's accounting model.
+Particularly in the section "**How does the EUTXO model extend UTXO?**" it says "...
+EUTXO enables arbitrary logic in the form of scripts.
+This arbitrary logic inspects the transaction and the data to decide whether the transaction is allowed to use an input or not."